vauxhal/equares/README.md

 make
 </pre>

-Nothing more needs to be built
+Nothing more needs to be built.

 ## Running
 To run equares http server, you will need to install